Conflux-Chain/conflux-rust/accounts/ethstore/README.md

 --

 ```
-ethstore insert `ethkey generate random -s` "this is sparta"
+ethstore insert `cfxkey generate random -s` "this is sparta"
 ```

 ```